alibabacloudkorea/ACKC/SaaS acceleration for Korea.md

 After the CCN is created, bind the CCN to SF_Accelerate_CEN.
 For more information, see: https://www.alibabacloud.com/help/doc-detail/93671.htm?spm=a2c63.p38356.b99.83.6b3e72e6tMfBFd

-## 4.2 Create GA and bind a backend instance
+## 4.2 Create proxy ECS, GA and bind a backend instance
 If your whitelist (see in the prerequisites section) is successfully applied, you would see the Global Accelerator in VPC console.
 ![](https://github.com/rnlduaeo/alibaba/blob/master/Screen%20Shot%202021-02-16%20at%2012.02.08%20PM.png?raw=true)